 Conservative switching strategies involve gradually tapering the first antidepressant followed by an adequate washout period before the new antidepressant is started.
 This can take a long time and include periods of no treatment with the risk of potentially life-threatening exacerbations of illness.

 Clinical expertise is needed for more rapid or cross-taper switching as drug toxicity, including serotonin syndrome, may result from inappropriate co-administration of antidepressants.
 Some antidepressants must not be combined.

 Antidepressants can cause withdrawal syndromes if discontinued abruptly after prolonged use.
 Relapse and exacerbation of depression can also occur.
 Gradual dose reduction over days to weeks reduces the risk and severity of complications.

 Evaluation: GP survey results for Managing depression program

-We surveyed GPs who participated in the NPS MedicineWise Depression: re-examining the management options visiting program to find out what they learned and whether they thought it was worthwhile.
+We surveyed GPs who participated in the NPS MedicineWise Depression: re-examining the management options visiting program (delivered in 2016) to find out what they learned and whether they thought it was worthwhile.